AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

 ![connect](img/connect.png)

-Open a terminal and in your home dir.
+Now, click `+` on the top left of the JupterLab and open a terminal and go to your home dir.

 We've installed everything you need with conda in this interactive session.
 Just ensure that you are using the correct conda.
 ```
+mportermahoney@holy7c19212:~$ cd ~
 mportermahoney@holy7c19212:~$ which conda
 /opt/conda/bin/conda
 ```